The Bungle Bungles: Western Australia’s Hidden Secret

 Apart from Cathedral Gorge and Echidna Chasm, the Piccaninny Creek Lookout offers panoramic views.
 The Northern Escarpment Walk provides a scenic 5km trek along the park’s edge.

-The Piccaninny Crater, also known as the Piccaninny Impact Structure, is an extraordinary geological feature in Purnululu National Park, Western Australia.
+The Piccaninny Impact Structure is an extraordinary geological feature in Purnululu National Park, Western Australia.
 This impact crater, approximately 7 kilometers in diameter, formed around 360 million years ago due to a meteorite collision with the Earth.

 Geological Significance